AdamJamesNaylor/jmc-warp/README.md

 # JMC Warp
-JMC Warp is a plugin for Minecraft servers that adds the ability to craft special Warp blocks that allow players to easily teleport between two connected warp blocks.
+JMC Warp is a plugin for Minecraft servers that adds the ability to craft special Warpstone blocks that allow players to easily teleport between two connected Warpstones.

 ## Installation
 Simply copy the plugin's `.jar` file into your server's `plugin` folder and restart the server.
 The plugin will then be enabled.